 Where are the best UK Buy-to-Let property investments?

-When we talk about the best places to invest in UK property 2022, there’s a number of factors to consider.
-While some of these are obvious, it’s important to get a clear idea of what makes a good Buy-to-Let investment before we jump in.
+When we talk about the best places to buy or invest in UK property for 2023, there’s a number of factors to consider.
+While some of these are obvious, it’s important to get a clear idea of what means there’s serious potential for a good property investment before we jump in.
 Key metrics we look at are:

 Property Prices – Rental Yields – Tenant Demand – Population – Regeneration – Career Opportunities – Tenant Demographics – BTL Opportunities – Transport Links